 With rare exceptions, you will not find great-great-grandchildren or more recent generations described here.
 The majority of those individuals are still alive and I donít want to broadcast their personal information over the web.
 Also missing for now are most of the specifics about the six surviving great-grandchildren.
-However, I maintain an extensive archive that includes all descendants I have been able to identify, and will share the complete version with other members of the group.
-At present, said archive contains the names of 145 great-great-grandchildren, 259 of their children, and 177 of the next generation.
+However, I maintain an extensive archive that includes all descendants I have been able to identify.
+At present, said archive contains the names of 145 great-great-grandchildren, 265 of their children, and 214 of the next generation.
 The final generation so far is the one after that and it is rapidly expanding, with twenty-two babies already added to the official list.
-The grand total of over seven hundred descendants.
+The grand total of the identified descendants is now 765.
 This figure includes several individuals adopted as young infants, but does not include family members adopted later in life, nor does it include the clanís plethora of stepchildren, except that one of the adoptees is a stepchild who joined the family as a small infant.
 (Step-children and older adoptees are included in the archive, just not in the count.)
-Yet this is by no means the actual total, which must by now exceed eight hundred.
+Yet this is by no means the actual total, which must by now exceed eight hundred by quite a margin.
 The figure of 145 great-greats (which omits one late miscarriage/stillbirth) is undoubtedly the absolute total of that generation.
 (It took quite a bit of research to be able to say that.)
 If you want to make sure your branch is included and/or want to know more about your living cousins, email me, Dave Smeds.
 So as to thwart the spammersí webcrawling address harvesters, there is no handy link to click on.
 Instead, I have put it into a distorted image that I think you will find to be legible: